-** Due to COVID-19, this year’s event is online.
-The info below is for last year **
+** Due to COVID-19, the 2021 event is a hybrid online/offline event.
+The info below is for the 2019 event **

 The Tokyo Foreign Studies University (Tokyo Gaigo Daigaku) in Fuchu has their ‘Gaigosai’ festival each year in mid to late November.

 The student organizers promise ‘a tour around the world without the need for a passport’.
 Although if you would like to drink alcohol, they’re issuing an ‘alcohol passport’—definitely sounds like more fun than a trip to immigration in Shinagawa.